gSwin: Gated MLP Vision Model with Hierarchical Structure of Shifted Window: Related Work

 \subsection{MLP Models for Vision}

-Looking back in history, the neural models of image recognition have been the multi-layer perceptron (MLP) since the early days when \citet{rosenblatt1958perceptron} proposed the perceptron in 1950s.
-Nevertheless, in the modern context, MLP-Mixer~\citep{tolstikhin2021mlp}, ResMLP~\citep{touvron2021resmlp} and gMLP~\citep{liu2021pay}, which were proposed almost simultaneously, would be the pioneers of the recent trend of using only axis-wise MLPs, or more precisely, axis-wise dense affine projections with non-linear activation functions.

-Of these, MLP-Mixer and ResMLP simply apply axis-wise MLPs in channel and spatial axes alternately.
-Following these studies, a number of vision models based on axis-wise MLPs have been proposed recently.
-One of the current trends is the approach of constructing complex receptive fields despite being MLPs, by reshaping the tensors in the intermediate layers, e.g. Hire-MLP~\citep{guo2021hire}, Vision Permutator~\citep{hou2022vision}.
-Some methods in this line even excluded the spatial-mixing MLPs, e.g.\ CycleMLP~\citep{chen2021cyclemlp}, S$^2$-MLP~\citep{yu2022s2}, AS-MLP~\citep{lian2021mlp}.
-In these methods, only the channel-mixing MLPs are used, and the exchange of information between tokens is taking place by spatially shifting each channel separately.

-A method that deserves special mention in a different line is the gMLP~\citep{liu2021pay} (Figure~\ref{label:002}).
+Aside from Vision Transformers, light weight alternatives of self-attention mechanisms have been explored especially in the NLP domain.
+In particular, axis-wise multi-layer perceptron (MLP) architectures have also been attracting attention recently, including MLP-Mixer~\cite{tolstikhin2021mlp}, ResMLP~\cite{touvron2021resmlp} and gMLP~\cite{liu2021pay}, which were proposed almost simultaneously.
+Following these studies, a number of vision models based on axis-wise MLPs have been proposed recently~\cite{guo2021hire,hou2022vision,chen2021cyclemlp,yu2022s2,lian2021mlp}.
+A method that deserves special mention in a different line is the gMLP~\cite{liu2021pay} (\figref{label:002}).
 Its noteworthy characteristic is the use of the spatial gating unit (SGU), a gating mechanism for spatial mixing, which mimics an attention mechanism.
 Another feature of this method is its simplicity: only one linear (fully-connected projection) layer is used where the stacking of two or more dense layers are required in other related methods.
-The gMLP model has achieved competitive performance both in language and vision domains with standard Transformer models BERT~\citep{devlin2018bert} and ViT~\citep{dosovitskiy2020image}.
+The gMLP model has achieved competitive performance both in language and vision domains with standard Transformer models BERT~\cite{devlin2018bert} and ViT~\cite{dosovitskiy2020image}.
 It is also reported that the gMLP could learn shift-invariant features.